 - Every teacher helps prepare students to achieve and develop the self-confidence needed to handle the hurdles they will encounter in their lives beyond the classroom.

 General Studies Overview

 The approach of our science program is Project-Based Inquiry (PBI).
-This approach not only teaches students the facts and formulas, but they learn science practices, scientific reasoning, and how to apply the facts and skills that they learn.
+This approach does not only teach students the facts and formulas; they also learn science practices, scientific reasoning, and how to apply the facts and skills that they learn.
 This combination of project execution and inquiry-driven investigation is a hallmark of PBI learning.